 There is parking at the race start.
 Runners will be able to park their cars at no charge on site at Matterley Bowl from 1730 on the Friday until the bus returns with finishers at 1500 on Sunday.

 There is one shuttle which departs the finish at 1215 on Sunday, the conclusion of the event.
 The shuttle will make one stop only, Matterley Bowl/ The Start Location.
-Cost is £30 and tickets can be purchased during the registration process, or by heading back to your registration via the confirmation email you received upon entering the event.
+Cost is £30 and tickets can be purchased during the registration process.
+Advance bus tickets are now sold out, a limited number may be available at registration on the day.

 You must register within the times listed on the schedule tab.
 Your race number will not be posted to you before race day, you must collect if from registration.
 Start times are also on the schedule tab.